trinodb/trino/docs/src/main/sphinx/connector/hive.md

   - Improve parallelism of partitioned and bucketed table writes.
 When disabled, the number of writing threads is limited to number of buckets.
   - `true`
-* - `hive.fs.new-directory-permissions`
-  - Controls the permissions set on new directories created for tables.
-It must be either 'skip' or an octal number, with a leading 0.
-If set to `skip`, permissions of newly created directories will not be set by Trino.
-  - `0777`
-* - `hive.fs.cache.max-size`
-  - Maximum number of cached file system objects.
-  - 1000
 * - `hive.query-partition-filter-required`
   - Set to `true` to force a query to use a partition filter.
 You can use the `query_partition_filter_required` catalog session property for temporary,